 So basically, if I donated $400, I get a tax credit of $127.52 and hence, the actual cost of donating is $272.48.
 If you live in B.C. the University of British Columbia has a convenient tax credit calculator here.
 Check out one of my favourite tax related websites, Tax Tips for more details.

 What is the First Time Donor Super Credit?

 Well, my friend, the First Time Donor Super Credit allows you to have up to an extra 25% of non-refundable tax credit on your donation.
-You must not have donated in the past five years (the government of Canada is rewarding stingy and non-generous people, goes to show!) in order to be eligible for the First Time Donor Super Credit.
+You must not have donated since 2007 (the government of Canada is rewarding stingy and non-generous people, goes to show!) in order to be eligible for the First Time Donor Super Credit.

 For any values up to $200, you may be eligible to get up to 40% of a tax credit and up to a 54% tax credit on the amount past $200 (up to a maximum of $1000).
 These numbers are variable depending on the province that you live in.